 The IoT is a turning point for the industrial sphere because in the future, almost all products will have built-in sensors.
 With the industrial IoT, personal data is gradually moving aside to make way for strategic industrial data.

-LACROIX Electronics and Cartesiam are therefore joining forces to overcome the hurdles of breaking into the field of industrial artificial intelligence together: creation, collection and management of data, IT security, necessary presence of data scientists, etc.
+LACROIX and Cartesiam are therefore joining forces to overcome the hurdles of breaking into the field of industrial artificial intelligence together: creation, collection and management of data, IT security, necessary presence of data scientists, etc.

 Artificial intelligence is a key factor in the development of the industrial IoT, namely because it tackles the three main challenges facing manufacturers today: